Erotic humiliation: Physical

-Psychology of humiliation
+Psychology

 Humiliation in general stimulates the same brain regions that are associated with physical pain, the inference being that humans evolved to remember social rewards and punishments as strongly as they recall physical reward or pain in response to their environment.
 As with any form of pain experimentation in a sexual context, consent and (paradoxically) a high degree of awareness and communication are needed to ensure that the result is desirable, rather than abusive.
 For example, a submissive may enjoy being insulted in some ways but would be genuinely crushed and devastated if humiliated or insulted in other ways.

 Humiliation play is also connected to sexual fetishism, in that non-sexual activities may become sexualised by association with arousal, and also may be associated with exhibitionism in the sense of wanting others to witness (or being aroused by others witnessing) one's sexual degradation.

 For some people, activities such as name-calling are a way of achieving ego reduction or getting over sexual inhibitions.
 For example, between gay people, terms usually associated with homophobia may be used, such as faggot and dyke.

 As with all sexual activities, some people have sexual fantasies about humiliation, and others actually undertake it as a lifestyle or in a scene.
 Sexual fantasies relating to mild humiliation are common.
 Some humiliation roleplay (pup-play and age play in particular) is combined with loyalty and care-giving to the extent that these fetishes can be seen as exercises in trust rather than primarily a humiliation fetish.
 The desire to be beneath the other partner during intercourse, the idea of "getting caught" (as in having sex in the garden or woods), and simulated rape are emotional games that emphasise status, vulnerability, and control.
 However, for most people such ideas remain fantasies; the people would have strong reservations about the fantasies' being made public, or engaged in with a partner in real life, however erotic the idea may be.
 When someone reveals a fetish to a partner, this usually is a result of great trust.
 However, the desire to be humiliated may be a motivating cause for confession, in that the act of confessing can itself be humiliating.
 Many people worry about being ridiculed for their fetishes, and such ridicule from their partners could be psychologically catastrophic.
 Therefore, many people use online humiliation (in which the humiliator and others are involved via the Internet, using chat, e-mail, websites, etc.) as a compromise between exhibitionism and reality on the one hand, and safety and anonymity on the other.